EricRohner/SAMP/README.md

 - [x] Build database successfully
 - [x] Map data from Backend to Frontend successfully
 - [x] Save a comment to Database successfully
+- [x] Delete a comment to Database successfully

 ### How to save a comment to Database (DB):
 - Built another component, named: "Profile", to seperate data from Landing (parent page).